gar1ma/Data-Analytics/README.md

-# DA-Experiments
+# DATA ANALYTICS
-Open electives (Sem VI) Data Analytics
+Experiements performed as part of the Open Electives course Language used: Python
+Platform: Google Colab